extwiii/Cybersecurity-University.of.Maryland/README.md

   * Expose the concept of trusted integrated circuits and how to build trust in ICs

 * Emerging Hardware Security Topics
+  * Know the basics of TPM
+  * Understand what is PUF and how it can help to build more secure system
+  * Learn the vulnerabilities and countermeasures in FPGA design and FPGA-based systems

 #### Taught by:
 #### Jennifer Golbeck, Director, Human-Computer Interaction Lab